UMD-INST377/Group-Project-Base/README.md

 Our website will help anyone who is traveling to National Parks in the US and is looking to view or leave reviews for various places and attractions

 ## Target Browsers
 This website has been developed for modern desktop and mobile web clients.
-The styling for mobile versions is currently unfinished, so attempts to use the application should use desktop web browsers if possible.
+It should be compatible with chromium based browsers, Safari, or Internet Explorer.

 ## Link
 https://group2-project377.herokuapp.com/